PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 <q>**Possible Availability Lag!** If you use manual matching, an "availabilty lag" might occur and prevent the Match being made.
 This would happen in cases where the matching process has presented the results for players meeting the matching criteria, but by the time your custom mechanism actually completes the Match one or more of the matched players is no longer available and the Match will not go through.</q>

-### Manual Matching in the Test Harness
+### Manually Matching Players in the Test Harness

 To manually match players, we'll use [FindPendingMatchesRequest](/API Documentation/Request API/Multiplayer/FindPendingMatchesRequest.md) and [JoinPendingMatchRequest](/API Documentation/Request API/Multiplayer/JoinPendingMatchRequest.md) in the Test Harness.

-???? using the Match configuration described in the previous section YES and with scenario 1 above????
+As an example, we'll use the Match configuration described in the previous section - MULTI_MCH.
+However, we'll enable *Manually match players* and we'll adapt scenario 1:

 * **Scenario 1A.** Players *1*, *2*, and *3* have skills of *20*, *15*, and *17* respectively.
-Each player submits a *MatchmakingRequest* in that order and each player's request is issued within player *1's* first Threshold period of 10 seconds.
-At 12 seconds - that is, in the 2nd Threshold period - P1 would submit a FindPendingMatchesRequest and will get FindPendingMatchesResponse containing Player 3 as a Possible Match.
+At 12 seconds - that is, in the 2nd Threshold period for Relative skill-level matching - player 1 submits a *FindPendingMatchesRequest* and will get *FindPendingMatchesResponse* containing Player 3 as a possible Pending Match.

-Players *1* and *3* will NOT be matched automatically BUT we can find out who could potentially be matched, if you decided to match them manually.
+Players *1* and *3* will NOT be matched automatically BUT we can use *FindPendingMatchRequest* to find out who could potentially be matched, which allows you to decide who you want to match manually.

-Player 1 submits a FindPendingMatchesRequest at 12 seconds:
+*1.* Player 1 submits a *FindPendingMatchesRequest* at 12 seconds:

 ```